geopython/GeoHealthCheck/docs/install.rst

 * OGC 3DTiles Probe (by SpotInfo)
 * MapBox TileJSON Probe (by SpotInfo)
 * additional WMTS Probes (by SpotInfo)
-* use official OGC naming for OAFeat Probes (includes DB-upgrade)
+* use official OGC naming for OAFeat Probes (includes db-action upgrade)
 * many bugfixes and security updates

-Only a single DB-upgrade is required and only if your installation (DB) contains OGC OAFeat Resources and Probes, formerly called "WFS3".
+Only a single db-action upgrade is required and only if your installation (DB) contains OGC OAFeat Resources and Probes, formerly called "WFS3".

 See `closed issues/merged PRs for related Milestone 0.9.0 <https://github.com/geopython/GeoHealthCheck/milestone/10?closed=1>`_.